 panOptical at Uncloud Festival 2020 – Pieter Baan Centrum, Utrecht panOptical is an installation that explores Foucault’s theory of panopticism.
-This theory describes the behavioral discipline and structure that results from the conviction that one is constantly surveilled by authorities, but also by fellow subjects of these authorities.
+This theory describes the behavioral discipline and structure that results from the conviction that one is constantly surveilled by authorities and it’s peers.
 With this installation, visitors are forced to experience and reflect on the omnipresence of (mass-)surveillance techniques, how these are introduced into our daily lives and how fragile these systems are.

 panOptical at Uncloud Festival 2020